Maamoul Recipe (Middle Eastern Cookies with Dates or Nuts)

 Maamoul cookies on a tray with some of them half eaten

-Once baked, enjoy the maamoul cookies dusted with confectioner’s sugar alongside a cup of tea or black coffee!
+Once baked, enjoy the maamoul cookies dusted with confectioner’s sugar alongside a cup of fresh mint tea or black coffee!
+You can also serve them alongside my favorite baklava recipe!

 The Ingredients